OpenEvalProject/evals/manuscripts/elife-64919/v2/manuscript.md

 ## Discussion

-## Tissue-autonomous vs. cellular immune response mediated via JNK-signaling
+### Tissue-autonomous vs. cellular immune response mediated via JNK-signaling

 By overexpressing RasV12 in larval SGs, we made use of and overrode the gland’s ability to adapt to growth signals.
 Activating constitutive Ras/MAPK-signaling allowed us to identify local immune and stress responses as part of a buffering mechanism to compensate the accumulation of stress and decipher natural limits of growth adaptation (Hauling et al., 2014).
 Remarkably, in this context, the local immune response inhibits the parallel stress response, an effect that to our knowledge has not been described before.
 Central to this inhibition is the AMP Drs, which directly impinges on the JNK-pathway and thereby subsequently also on inducing PCD, a function completely opposite to previous observations in other tissues (Araki et al., 2019; Parvy et al., 2019).
 These results also indicate an unprecedented role for an AMP as a signal transducer enabling tissue-autonomous crosstalk between immune and stress pathways.
 Dependent on the extent of JNK-inhibition by the local, Drs-dependent immune response and thus the integrated decision of both on the state of the tissue’s homeostasis, the gland epithelium attracts hemocytes as part of a wider, cellular immune response.
 By virtue of inhibiting JNK-signaling, tissue-autonomous and cellular immune responses antagonize each other, a balance that determines continuous hypertrophic growth or its restriction (Figure 8).
 The latter has far reaching implications for therapeutic approaches that need to consider the adverse effects that stimulating immune responses might have on tissue growth after damage and under stress.

 ![Figure 8.](https://cdn.elifesciences.org/articles/64919/elife-64919-fig8-v2.jpg)

-**Figure 8.:** Ras-glands .V12dl-mediated Drs expression inhibits JNK activation in the entire Ras-gland until 96 hr after egg deposition (AED).
+**Figure 8.:** dl-mediated Drs expression inhibits JNK activation in the entire RasV12-gland until 96 hr after egg deposition (AED).
 At 120 hr AED, dl and thus Drs expression is reduced to the PP, derepressing full JNK-activation in the DP.
-Consequently, JNK-dependent expression of hid and Mmp2 participate in stimulating nuclear and tissue disintegration, which eventually leads to the interference with tissue growth and integrity by the cellular immune response.V12
+Consequently, JNK-dependent expression of hid and Mmp2 participate in stimulating nuclear and tissue disintegration, which eventually leads to the interference with tissue growth and integrity by the cellular immune response.

-## Drs is expressed as part of a genuine tissue-autonomous immune response
+### Drs is expressed as part of a genuine tissue-autonomous immune response

 The SGs of Drosophila larvae are an integral part of its gastrointestinal system and the lumen of the mature glands forms a continuum with the exterior.
 As such the glands are constantly exposed to microbial and pathogenic influences, which predestines them to act as a dedicated immunological barrier epithelium.
 However, raising larvae with RasV12-glands under strictly sterile conditions corroborated the authenticity of the immune response as tissue-autonomous and with high likelihood independent of exogenous or systemically distributed pathogenic stimuli.
 This is further emphasized by the dependency of Drs expression on the tissue-specific overexpression on RasV12 and tissue-autonomous manipulations (i.e. Drs or jnkDN overexpression) leading to the inhibition of JNK-activation and hemocyte recruitment.
 The activation of immune effectors in the absence of exogenous or endogenous pathogens is also consistent with the definition of sterile inflammation and aligns with finding in other models (Shaukat et al., 2015; Kenmoku et al., 2017; Asri et al., 2019).
 However, Drs is embedded into a wider spatio-temporally regulated activation of immune effectors and immune mechanisms providing immunocompetence to the PP until 120 hr AED and thus constituting a genuine immune response (Figure 3C–D; Figure 3—figure supplement 1B–C).
 Follow-up studies will determine the mode of their activation under physiological and sterile conditions and thus clarify their nature in the context of inflammation and immunity.

 Apart from dl and Mef2 neither the homeobox transcription factor Caudal as in the adult glands nor any other of the canonical members belonging to the Toll- and imd-pathway are involved in Drs expression (Hauling et al., 2014; Ferrandon et al., 1998; Ryu et al., 2004).
 Under wild-type conditions, dl is expressed throughout the entire gland epithelium until 96 hr AED, but only remains expressed in the PP at 120 hr AED (Figure 2B).
 This spatio-temporal expression pattern in turn determines to a large extent the expression of Drs in RasV12-glands essentially separating the gland at 120 hr AED into an immunocompetent duct-proximal and a stress-responsive duct-distal compartment (Figure 2B; Figure 2—figure supplement 3A; Figure 8).
 Due to the absence of Drs in the DP at 120 hr AED, stress-responsive JNK-signaling finally exceeds a critical threshold leading to elevated Mmp2- and hid-expression.
 This stimulates the onset of PCD and opening of the basal membrane as an important prerequisite for attachment of hemocytes that are subsequently recruited to the surface of the SGs (Figure 4B,D; Figure 8; Hauling et al., 2014).
 To the contrary, dl continues to induce Drs in the PP of RasV12-glands until 120 hr AED in line with the complete absence of hemocyte recruitment to this part of the gland (Figure 1F; Figure 1—figure supplement 1G–H).
 However, Drs becomes less dependent on dl between 96 hr and 120 hr AED.
 While its precise role in Drs-regulation especially in relation to dl remains to be elucidated, Mef2 might influence Drs-expression directly or indirectly parallel to ceasing dl-influence (Figure 2—figure supplement 3B–C).

-## Drosomycin impinges on JNK feedback activation
+### Drosomycin impinges on JNK feedback activation

 In depth analysis of wound regeneration and tumor formation has shed light on the intricate architecture of the JNK-pathway and its signal propagation (Santabárbara-Ruiz et al., 2015; Pinal et al., 2018).
 This has led to the discovery of feedback- or self-sustenance-loops as part of JNK-signaling (Fogarty et al., 2016; Pérez et al., 2017; Shlevkov and Morata, 2012; Muzzopappa et al., 2017).
 Similarly, several lines of evidence validated the existence of a complex quantitatively and qualitatively regulated activation of the JNK-pathway in RasV12-glands.
 In fact, the strong reduction of jnk activation upon knock-down of the initiator caspase Dronc in the RasV12-background at 120 hr AED indicates that a feedforward-loop is also part of the propagation of JNK-activation in hypertrophic glands (Figure 7D,F; Figure 7—figure supplement 1A–B).
 Consistently, even sole hid overexpression in SGs led to Dronc as well as jnk activation emphasizing the presence of this feedback-regulation as part of the JNK-pathway further (Figure 7B–C,E).